MarkAndDown/learngit/readme.txt

-git is a viersion control system git is free software
+git is a distri viersion control system git is free software